Social Media and Marketing Intern

 Works from the collections have been part of major nationally touring exhibitions at The Los Angeles County Museum; Museum of Modern Art, New York, New York; the Phillips Collection, Washington, D.C.; Albright-Knox Art Gallery, Buffalo, New York; Cincinnati Art Museum; Corcoran Gallery of Art, Washington, D.C.; Whitney Museum of American Art, New York, New York; The Baltimore Museum of Art, San Francisco Museum of Modern Art; the American Academy of Arts and Letters, New York, New York;The Frances Lehman Loeb Art Center at Vassar College; the Neuberger Museum of Art at SUNY Purchase; the Samuel Dorsky Museum of Art at SUNY New Paltz; and the Hessel Museum of Art at Bard College

 The Collections Study Space is free and open by appointment

 To view selected holdings from the Collections, schedule guided tours, conduct research, or reserve classroom time please email Darcie Abbatiello: [email protected]

-Funding for the Collections Study Space is provided by the Henry Luce Foundation American Art Program.
+Initial support for the Collections Study Space was provided by the Henry Luce Foundation American Art Program.

 Inter-text-uality highlights work from the University at Albany Fine Art Collections, showcasing the various ways artists have used text as a visual element in their work.